xinkjs/xink/docs/src/content/docs/xink/validation.md

   SCHEMAS
 }

-// VIA RouteHandler - best if you are using Request and Response types; modern API export const POST: RouteHandler<PostReqTypes, PostResTypes> = async (event) => {
+export const POST: RouteHandler<PostReqTypes, PostResTypes> = async (event) => {
-  // IDE autocomplete/types for "hello" and "goodbye" for event.valid.json.
-  const valid_json = event.valid.json

-  /* Do something and return a response. */
-}

-// VIA RequestEvent - only good for Request types; legacy API export const POST = async (event: RequestEvent<PostReqTypes>) => {
   // IDE autocomplete/types for "hello" and "goodbye" for event.valid.json.
   const valid_json = event.valid.json